Adam Barton (footballer): Partick Thistle

 Barton signed for Scottish Premiership club Partick Thistle on 31 August 2016 on a three year deal, moving for an undisclosed transfer fee.
 He scored his first Partick Thistle goal in a 2–1 home defeat to Aberdeen, scoring a header from a corner into the top left corner of the goal.
 He was also awarded Man of the Match for his performance.
 On 9 November 2016, Barton was named as Premiership Player of the Month for October 2016.
 In the same month Barton also won Partick Thistle's McCrea Financial Services Player of the Month award as voted for by the Partick Thistle supporters.
 Barton scored his second Thistle goal in a 1–0 away win over St Johnstone in the Scottish Cup.
 In May 2017 Barton was named the club's player of the Year in his first season with Thistle.

 Dundee United

 Following Partick Thistle's relegation from the Premiership, Barton signed a two-year contract with Scottish Championship club Dundee United in July 2018.

 Connah's Quay Nomads (loan)

 In January 2019 he switched to the Welsh Premier League signing on loan for Connah's Quay Nomads.

 Wrexham

 On 4 July 2019, Barton signed for Wrexham on a two-year deal.
 Barton left Wrexham in February 2020 having made 10 appearances in all competitions.

 Farsley Celtic

 On 18 December 2020, Barton moved to National League North club Farsley Celtic.

 Curzon Ashton

 In November 2021 he joined Curzon Ashton.

 Barton signed a new two year deal with Curzon Ashton in June 2025.

+On 20 March 2026, Barton was named player-manager of the club.